-- 18. The ACT is in line with the strategic objectives of the CTF which aim to finance transformational actions by: (a) incentivizing low carbon development and mitigation of GHG emissions through public and private sector investments; (b) promoting scaled-up deployment, diffusion and transfer of clean technologies by funding low carbon programs and projects; (c) promoting realization of environmental and social and economic cobenefits thereby contributing to sustainable development; (d) leveraging the MDB-partnership and other climate funds to mobilize additional resources at scale; and (e) offering experience and lessons as a learning laboratory with more than ten years' experience on the cutting edge of climate finance innovation. - 19.
-The ACT investment program is established under the CTF and within the current CIF governance structure.
-The CTF Trust Fund Committee is the decision-making body that oversees the operations and activities of CTF, and by extension, the ACT investment program.
-The CTF Trust Fund Committee will be responsible for all governance activities as laid out in the approved CTF Governance Framework.2
+- 18. The ACT is in line with the strategic objectives of the CTF which aims to finance transformational actions by: (a) incentivizing low carbon development and mitigation of GHG emissions through public and private sector investments; (b) promoting scaled-up deployment, diffusion and transfer of clean technologies by funding low carbon programs and projects; (c) promoting realization of environmental and social and economic cobenefits thereby contributing to sustainable development; (d) leveraging the MDB-partnership and other climate funds to mobilize additional resources at scale; and (e) offering experience and lessons as a learning laboratory with more than ten years' experience on the cutting edge of climate finance innovation. - 19.
+The ACT investment program is established under the CTF within the current CIF governance.
+The CTF Trust Fund Committee will be the decision-making body that oversees the operations and activities of CTF, and by extension, the ACT investment program.
+The CTF Trust Fund Committee will be responsible for: - a. approving programming and pipeline priorities, operational criteria, and financing modalities - b. ensuring that the strategic orientation of the program is guided by the principles of the UNFCCC